top of page

 Macy's → Inability to compete with platforms that excel in curated discovery

-Authenticity & Transparency Friction
+Authenticity & Trust Barriers

 Consumers → Uncertainty around authenticity and delivery when purchasing from international brands